jgraley/inferno-cpp2v/src/sr/search_replace_documentation.md

 Typically, one uses the `-rn<x>` command-line option to permit repeating some finite number of times before terminating without error.
 In the resulting output program, the results of many (say 10 to 100) repetitions of the pattern should be obvious due to the repeted structures and possibly extreme nesting depth.

-There follow some methods for preventing spinning - these must be applied separately to the master and to any slaves.
+There follow some methods for preventing spinning - these must be applied separately to the root and any embedded patterns.
 This is unlikely to be a complete list.

 ### 11.1 Reductive patterns